TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

   --mismatch                    Mismatch (default = 2, int)

 rMATS:
-  --statoff                     Skip the statistical analysis --paired_stats                Use the paired stats model (bool)
+  --statoff                     Skip the statistical analysis (bool) --paired_stats                Use the paired stats model (bool)

 Other: